BLKDG/components-theme/readme.md

 	while ( have_posts() ) : the_post(); ?>

 		<?php
-			// Instantiate a new Class
+			// Create a new Object
 			$object = new StdClass;

 			// Pass your data into the new class